-The growth that we have experienced and that we may experience in the future, requires us to rapidly expand our sales personnel and manufacturing operations.
-Our United States sales and training force increased from 10 employees on January 1, 2003 to 33 employees as of June 30, 2005, and we expect to continue to grow.
-As a result of the closing of the initial public offering, we purchased Enable, the manufacturer of our Isolator handpieces.
-As of June 30, 2005, we had 74 full-time employees and, after our acquisition of Enable, we have a total of 131 employees.
+The growth that we have experienced and that we may experience in the future requires us to rapidly expand our sales personnel and manufacturing operations.
+Our United States sales and training force increased from 10 employees on January 1, 2003 to 46 employees as of September 30, 2005, and we expect to continue to grow.
+As a result of the closing of the initial public offering, we purchased Enable, the manufacturer of our single-use disposable handpieces.
+As of September 30, 2005, we have a total of 151 employees.
 Rapid expansion in personnel could result in unanticipated costs and disruptions to our operations.
 Organizational growth could strain our existing managerial, operational, financial and other resources.
 We will need to expand our current, or implement new, financial and operating systems, which may be costly and time-consuming.